In relation to the finalisation of the notification procedure for the European Commission, the process

 questionable for ethical and moral reasons, or that may result in the restriction or violation of

-• The entrepreneur will successfully undergo a due diligence process, including, in particular,
+individual freedoms and/or human rights. - The entrepreneur will successfully undergo a due diligence process, including, in particular,

 the KYC “Shield” procedure, or a confirmatory due diligence conducted by PFR (or its